LeChatP/RootAsRole/book/src/chsr/file-config.md

 ## 7) Plugins and extra fields

-RootAsRole supports extension fields (for example role hierarchy or separation-of-duty metadata) and command plugin objects (for example hash-check metadata).
+RaR supports extension fields (for example role hierarchy or separation-of-duty metadata) and command plugin objects (for example hash-check metadata).

 These fields are preserved by the policy model and consumed by relevant tooling/plugins.